-d.
-Reasonable Potential Analyses.
-Reasonable potential analyses were conducted for discharges of groundwater treated to remove VOCs and fuel-related pollutants.
+Reasonable potential analyses were conducted for Category 2 and Category 3 discharges.
 The MECs for detected parameters and most stringent applicable water quality criteria are presented in the following tables, along with the analysis results (yes or no) for each pollutant.
-Reasonable potential was not determined for all pollutants because there are not applicable criteria for all pollutants and monitoring data are unavailable for others.
+Reasonable potential was not determined for all pollutants and monitoring data are unavailable for others.
 When additional data become available, further analysis will be conducted to determine whether WQBELs are necessary.